 All injuries to certificated and classified employees while on the job must be reported immediately to the office whether or not medical attention is required.
-We are covered by a workers compensation carrier whose terms are very specific and complicated if medical attention is required as a result of a delayed reporting.
+We are covered by a workers compensation carrier whose terms are very specific.
 When an injury occurs at the workplace, you are required to report this injury to your immediate supervisor or the district office.
 If the injury is life threatening you are to call 911, without exception.
 After reporting the injury to your supervisor you are to call the "Company Nurse Hotline" at 1-877-247-1445.